 However, often having a skilled nurse manage your medications is not cost-efficient.
 The liability for a private caregiver providing home care to attempt to manage medications can be significant.

 Rates for a private skilled nursing visit can range from $50-$150 or more per visit.
 Even when using a skilled nurse to help with medication management errors can still happen.

 A pharmacist is the individual best suited to assist with medication management.

-That’s right, your pharmacist, and it should come as no surprise.
+That’s right, your pharmacist is best suited to assist you with your medications, and it should come as no surprise.
 That’s why we typically recommend a medication service provided by a local pharmacy and many other independent pharmacies.

 These medication management services are designed to help increase medication compliance for patients with even the most complex regimens.
 When using a medication setup service, medications are managed by a pharmacist and delivered directly to you.
 The pharmacist handles dosing in an easily manageable format similar to a traditional medication box.